wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

    such as base absolute address, object size and class ID.
 This is similar to a per-process page table, but with additional type information.

+3. Virtualize the register file and make them addressable in the absolute address space.
+Each function invocation can therefore have one separate register context.
+   Register accesses are no different from memory accesses, but are accelerated with an on-chip context cache, which is essentially just a register file.
+   Register spilling and restoration is not required.

 This paper proposes the Caltech Object Machine (COM) architecture with an object-oriented execution model.
 The architecture aims at improving performance for object-oriented languages, which are typically slower due to late binding, method resolution, and type safety.
 On a conventional architecture with flat address space